Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Snorkelling

-Marine life: The outer reef is home to more than 1,500 species of fish and 400 types of coral.
-Commonly spotted wildlife includes green sea turtles, white-tip reef sharks, giant clams, Maori wrasse, parrotfish, clownfish, and eagle rays.
-Humpback whales are sometimes seen during migration season (June–September).
+Marine life: The outer reef is home to more than 1,500 species of fish and 400+ types of coral.
+Commonly spotted wildlife includes green sea turtles, white-tip reef sharks, giant clams, Māori wrasse, parrotfish, clownfish, eagle rays and the spectacular Maori wrasse known locally as "Wally".
+Humpback whales are sometimes seen during the migration season (June–September) on the transit out.

 Sample Day

-1
+1. 1

-Early Morning — Check-in & Departure
+Early morning — check-in & departure

-2
+2. 2

-3
+3. 3

 Reposition to a second coral formation.
 Second dive or continued snorkelling.
-Certified divers may explore walls, bommies, and swim-throughs at this site.
+Certified divers may explore walls, bommies and swim-throughs at this site.

-4
+4. 4

-Midday — Lunch on the Water
+Midday — lunch on the water

-5
+5. 5

 Final snorkel session or optional additional dive at a third reef location.
 Free time to swim, use any on-board viewing platforms, or simply soak in the setting.

-6
+6. 6

-Late Afternoon — Return to Cairns
+Late afternoon — return to Cairns

 What's Included